Akuli/python-tutorial/classes.md

 >>>
 ```

-Let's say you make a program that processes data about website.
+Let's say you make a program that processes data about websites.
 With a
 custom class, you're not limited to `str`, `int` and other classes
 Python comes with.
 Instead you can define a Website class, and make
 Websites and process information about websites directly.
 Defining your